microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.language.document.md

 status: ReviewLevel2
 ---

-# PROCESSOR : Language
+# Processor : Language

 The Language [Processor](./Architecture.Components.Processor.Overview.document.md) is one of the most versatile and capable Processors within Dynamic Telemetry; however, it also poses certain risks.
-The language processor in Dynamic Telemetry enables the insertion of programming language into the telemetry and logging stream of a process.
+The language Processor in Dynamic Telemetry enables the insertion of programming language into the telemetry and logging stream of a process.
 These instructions will have the full functionality of the supporting programming language and runtime.